microsoftgraph/microsoft-graph-docs-contrib/api-reference/beta/api/bookingstaffmember-update.md

 |workingHours|[bookingWorkHours](../resources/bookingworkhours.md) collection|The range of hours each day of the week that the staff member is available for booking.|

 ## Response
 If successful, this method returns a `204 No content` response code.
-It does not return anything in the response body.
+It doesn't return anything in the response body.
 ## Example
 ### Request
 The following example changes the staff member's schedule to have Mondays off.